omnikrystc/PHP-File-Crawler/README.md

 - aggregator to give stats and breakdowns (# files, folders, per extension, etc)
 - reporting for dumping this to different formats (csv, email, etc)
+- archival observer to build an archive, in a new location, of the matched files
+- matched observers to output to html and csv for pairing with an archive

 To Do
 -----